M1XZG/discord-bot-for-fun/HOW-TO-RUN.md

 ## 🛠️ Step-by-Step Guide: Running the Discord ChatGPT Fun Bot

+> **Note:**
+> This guide assumes you have already completed the OpenAI API onboarding process ([OpenAI API Login](https://platform.openai.com/login)), set up your Discord developer account, and created your bot in the [Discord Developer Portal](https://discord.com/developers/applications).
+> You will need your OpenAI API key and your Discord bot token to proceed.

 Follow these steps to set up and run your own instance of the Discord ChatGPT Fun Bot.

 ---